rajkumaar23/rajkumaar23.github.io/content/posts/codechef-interview.md

 - After some time of thinking and discussing with the interviewer, I was able to come up with a solution using hash-maps in quadratic time.
 Then, I was asked to optimise.
 After doing a dry run through few examples I observed something (replacing any element with the sum of itself and maximum element in the array), and came up with a solution in linear time.
 And then I was asked to code the same in my favourite language(C++).
 - My suggestion here is to _Think Aloud_.
 Your thinking process matters more than the solution itself.

-## Final round of Interview with CTO, CodeChef – 30 mins
+## Final round of Interview – 30 mins
 - This was more of an informal discussion about me, my family background, interests.
 All I had to do was to stay confident and share my stories.
 - He also shared about the evolution of CodeChef and its culture.
-- I was immediately informed by the CTO that I was in.
+- I was immediately informed that I was in.

 Here ends the one month long interview process and I’m selected for the Software Engineer Internship at CodeChef 🎉️